-Annual statement of coal resources and reserves as at 30 June 2015
+Annual statement of coal resources and reserves

 Characteristics of coal reserves and resources

 The coal is bituminous and is used for power generation (principally domestic) and metallurgical processes (primarily steel production overseas).
 The resource is contained in five seams of varying thickness and quality characteristics.
 Coal is extracted from all of these seams by open cut methods.